cgaebel/NewLang/README.markdown

 this be eliminated?

 _clark: I don't think so.
 How do we define 'no return value'?_
 _ben: Agreed, though maybe change the keyword.
-What about void*?_
+I was actually thinking of void* when I wrote that._

 Operator overloading should be a language feature.